googleapis/google-cloud-java/google-cloud-bigquerydatatransfer/README.md

 See the [Authentication](https://github.com/GoogleCloudPlatform/google-cloud-java#authentication) section in the base directory's README.

-About Google Cloud Pub/Sub
+About Google Cloud Bigquery Data Transfer
 --------------------------

-[Google Cloud Pub/Sub][cloud-bigquerydatatransfer] is designed to provide reliable, many-to-many, asynchronous messaging between applications.
-Publisher applications can send messages to a topic and other applications can subscribe to that topic to receive the messages.
-By decoupling senders and receivers, Google Cloud Pub/Sub allows developers to communicate between independently written applications.
+[Google Cloud Bigquery Data Transfer API][cloud-bigquerydatatransfer] transfers data from partner SaaS applications to Google BigQuery on a scheduled, managed basis.

-See the [Google Cloud Pub/Sub docs][cloud-bigquerydatatransfer-quickstart] for more details on how to activate Cloud Pub/Sub for your project.
+See the [Google Cloud Bigquery Data Transfer docs][cloud-bigquerydatatransfer-quickstart] for more details on how to activate Cloud Bigquery Data Transfer for your project.

-See the [Pub/Sub client library docs][bigquerydatatransfer-client-lib-docs] to learn how to interact with the Cloud Pub/Sub using this Client Library.
+See the [Bigquery Data Transfer client library docs][bigquerydatatransfer-client-lib-docs] to learn how to interact with the Cloud Bigquery Data Transfer using this Client Library.

 Getting Started
 ---------------
 #### Prerequisites
 For this tutorial, you will need a
-[Google Developers Console](https://console.developers.google.com/) project with the Pub/Sub API enabled.
-You will need to [enable billing](https://support.google.com/cloud/answer/6158867?hl=en) to use Google Cloud Pub/Sub.
+[Google Developers Console](https://console.developers.google.com/) project with the Bigquery Data Transfer API enabled.
+You will need to [enable billing](https://support.google.com/cloud/answer/6158867?hl=en) to use Google Cloud Bigquery Data Transfer.
 [Follow these instructions](https://cloud.google.com/docs/authentication#preparation) to get your project set up.
 You will also need to set up the local development environment by [installing the Google Cloud SDK](https://cloud.google.com/sdk/) and running the following commands in command line: